-A delay in snowfall in the Alps during the 2015 winter season led to bare ground at many ski resorts in Switzerland, Italy, and France as late as December when the ski season should already have been well underway.
-Since Travis and I are still fairly new to Switzerland, we didn’t really know what to expect in terms of snowfall and didn’t readily notice its absence.
+A delay in snowfall in the Alps during the 2015 winter season led to bare ground at many ski resorts in Switzerland, Italy, and France.
+It continued into December when the ski season should already have been well underway.
+Since Travis and I are still fairly new to Switzerland, we didn’t really know what to expect in terms of snowfall so we didn’t readily notice its absence.
 In January, we started seeing news headlines about storms sweeping the Alps, adding to the snow pack at an impressive rate.
-The headlines continued through February, and with news sources referring to it as the “best snow for a decade,” we’ve been anxious to get out and enjoy it for ourselves before it gives way to what is starting to truly feel like spring.
-Flowers are already blooming in our front yard!
-Boooooo…
+With news sources referring to it as the “best snow for a decade,” we’ve been anxious to get out and enjoy it for ourselves.
+Then some friends invited us to go skiing in Charmey, which they assured us is the perfect place for budget skiing in Switzerland.

 “Stop being such a certifiable sissy,” I told myself.